8 Best Renters Insurance Companies in California of 2026

 In considering the needs of California residents, we looked at many insurers to find those with earthquake coverage and flood insurance.

-To our surprise, many renters insurers didn’t offer earthquake coverage as an add-on to the basic plan, but that’s primarily because California residents are considered high risk for insurers because of the large number of claims caused by earthquakes.
+To our surprise, many renters insurers didn’t offer earthquake coverage as an add-on to the basic plan.
+However, that’s primarily because California residents are considered high risk for insurers because of the large number of claims caused by earthquakes.

 Financial Strength

-If your renters insurance company doesn’t have an excellent financial rating, they might not be able to fulfill their obligations when so many people are making claims at the same time.
+If your renters insurance company doesn’t have an excellent financial rating, they might be unable to fulfill their obligations when so many people are simultaneously making claims.

 Technology